Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 00N and 30N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 00 degrees North and 30 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.52 degrees Kelvin in August 2025, compared to 0.46 in July.
+In oceanic locations at latitudes between 00 degrees North and 30 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.52 degrees Kelvin in August 2025, compared to 0.46 in July.

 Latest values